jle122/DGI-WarehouseTools/part-number-receiving-template/README.md

-# Company C Receiving Template
+# Part Number Receiving Template
 A packing list receiving template that allows for seamless scanning of part numbers without having to read them.
 ## Stack